Skip to main content

 Children's Services must keep records of your care history for 75 years.
 From age 18, you can request access to your records via a Subject Access Request.

-We strongly recommend discussing this with your Personal Advisor before applying, as accessing your care records can be an emotional process.
+We strongly recommend discussing this with your Personal Advisor before applying.
+Accessing your care records can be an emotional process.
 If you have concerns after receiving your records, contact the Care Leaver Local Offer Lead.

 • C-Card Scheme (free condoms for young people)